aaronc789/NFL_PlayByPlay_2020-2023/README.md

 <br>
 ![Table](Images/NFL_Top20_rb.png)

-### DEFENSE: Multiple factors help determine the rankings of teams and how good their defense is
+### DEFENSE: Multiple factors help determine the rankings of teams and how good their defense is.
+I used the following:
 ### -- 1.
 Which defenses forced the most turnovers?
 ### -- 2.
 Which defenses forced the most negative plays or plays with no yards gained?
 ### -- 3.
 Which defenses allowed the fewest points per game?